-What is the central registration scheme for kindergarten?
+What is the Central Registration Scheme (CRS) for kindergarten?

 Central Goldfields Shire Council is committed to facilitating an equitable application and allocation process for families to access high quality early education services for children.
-The central registration scheme will support families to identify the seven local kindergartens in central goldfields shire council or their area and participate in the allocation process in a transparent and fair manner.
+The central registration scheme will support families to identify their seven local kindergartens of choice and participate in the allocation process in a transparent and fair manner.